Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

     Cr = \frac{224}{256} * (0.5R' - 0.4542G' - 0.0458B')

 The xvYCC 601 encoding (``V4L2_YCBCR_ENC_XV601``, :ref:`xvycc`) is
-similar to the BT.601 encoding, but it allows for R', G' and B' values that are outside the range [0…1].
-The resulting Y', Cb and Cr values are scaled and offset according to the limited range formula:
+similar to the woke BT.601 encoding, but it allows for R', G' and B' values that are outside the woke range [0…1].
+The resulting Y', Cb and Cr values are scaled and offset according to the woke limited range formula:

 .. math::